jefflester/minitrino/readme.md

 ### Add a Readme File

-This step is not required for personal development, but it is required to commit a module to the Minitrino repository.
+This step is not required for personal development, but it is required to commit a module to the repository.

 In `lib/modules/catalog/my-postgres/`, add a `readme.md` file: